-Now if this is hindered and cannot come to pass in the faithful follower of Christ, it must be because both the willing and working of Christ in man is too weak to overcome that which the devil wills and works in him.
+Now if this is hindered and cannot come to pass in the faithful follower of Christ, it must be because both the willing and working of Christ in man is too weak to overcome what the devil wills and works in him.
 All this absurdity and even blasphemy is necessarily implied in that common doctrine of books and pulpits which teaches that the Christian can never be done with sinning as long as he lives.
-If this is the case may Christendom sleep as securely as it does under the power of sin without any thought, hope or desire of doing God's will on earth as it is done in heaven and live without any concern of being as pure as he who has called them is pure or walking as he walked.
+If this is the case, may Christendom sleep as securely as it does under the power of sin without any thought, hope or desire of doing God's will on earth as it is done in heaven, and live without any concern of being as pure as he who has called them is pure or walking as he walked.

-The scripture knows no Christians or saints who in all things act as becomes saints.
-If the scripture saint did not mean a man that flee all evil and to be holy in all his conversation, saint and sinner would have only as such difference as one carnal man has from another.
+The scripture knows no Christians or saints who act as saints ought to in all things, but iff scripture did not mean that a man flee all evil and be holy in all his conversation, saint and sinner would have only such difference as one carnal man has from another.
 Preachers and writers comfort the half-Christians with telling them that God requires not a perfect sinless obedience, but accepts the sincerity of our weak endeavors in place of it.
-Here, if ever there was, is a case of the blind lead the blind.
-For St. Paul comparing the way of salvation to a race says, "In a race all run but one obtains the prize: so run that you may obtain it."
+Here, if ever there was, is a case of the blind leading the blind.
+For St. Paul, comparing the way of salvation to a race says, "In a race all run but one obtains the prize: so run that you may obtain it."
 Now if Paul had seeing eyes, must not they be blind who teach that God accepts all that run in the religious race and requires not that any should obtain the prize?

-How easy was it to see that the sincerity of our weak endeavors is quite a different thing from that which alone can and does require perfection of our lives.
-The first one God accepts bears with it.
+How easy was it to see that the sincerity of our weak endeavors is quite a different thing from what alone can and does require perfection of our lives.
+God accepts sincerity and bears with it.
 But why or how?
-Not because he seeks or requires no more, but he bears with them, because, though, they are a great distance from the prize that is set before them-- that perfection or new creature which he absolutely requires-the press on that they might reach their high calling in Christ.
-These are the ones who are the "one who obtains the prize."
+Not because he seeks or requires no more, but he bears with them, because, though, they are a great distance from the prize that is set before them-- that perfection or new creature that he absolutely requires-they press on that they might reach their high calling in Christ.
+These are the ones who "obtain the prize."

-The same which Paul says, is said by Christ-- in other words, "Strive," says he, "to enter in at the strait gate."
-Here, our best endeavors are called for and therefore accepted by God and at the same time he adds, "that many shall strive to enter in but shall not be able."
+The same thing Paul says is said by Christ.
+In other words, "Strive," says he, "to enter in at the strait gate."
+Here, our best endeavors are called for and therefore accepted by God.
+At the same time he adds, "that many shall strive to enter in but shall not be able."
 Why is this so?
 It is because Christ Himself is the one door into life.
-Here the strivers mentioned by Christ and those which St. Paul calls runners in a race, are the very same persons.
-Christ who calls Himself the one door of entrance is the same thing which Paul calls the prize.
-The one which alone obtains the prize or that enters through the right door is that new creature in whom Christ is truly born.
+Here the strivers mentioned by Christ and those that St. Paul calls runners in a race are the very same persons.
+Christ who calls Himself the one door of entrance is the same thing that Paul calls the prize.
+The one that alone obtains the prize or that enters through the right door is that new creature in whom Christ is truly born.
 For whether you consider things natural or supernatural nothing but Christ in us can be our hope of glory.

-Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark, for the prize of the high calling of God in Christ Jesus (Philippians 3:13-15).
+Brethren, I count not myself to have apprehended: but this one thing I do, forgetting those things which are behind, and reaching forth unto those things which are before, I press toward the mark, for the prize of the high calling of God in Christ Jesus.
+(Philippians 3:13-15)